Implied probability is the conversion of betting odds into a percentage that represents the bookmaker's estimated chance of an outcome occurring.

 (Where \(o_i\) represents the decimal odds for each outcome)

-For a standard two-way market like a tennis match, if both sides are priced at 1.91, the implied probability for each is \(1/1.91 = 52.36\%\).
+For a standard two-way market where both sides are priced at 1.91, the implied probability for each is \(1/1.91 = 52.36\%\).
 The sum is \(104.72\%\), meaning the overround is \(4.72\%\).
-This is the bookmaker's theoretical edge on that market.

 Professional bettors use the overround calculation to "de-vig" a line.
 By removing the margin, you can estimate the market's consensus "Fair Price" for an outcome.
-This is done by dividing each outcome's implied probability by the total market percentage.

 Different bookmakers apply different overrounds.
-Sharp books like Pinnacle operate with margins as low as 2-3%, while soft books might have margins of 5-8% on the same market.
-Understanding this allows professionals to shop for the lowest vig, effectively reducing the hurdle they need to overcome.
+Sharp books like Pinnacle operate with margins as low as 2–3%, while soft books might have margins of 5–8% on the same market.

 | Bookmaker Type | Typical Overround | Impact on Bettor |